 Temperature: Donkey's Tail prefers average summer temps (65ºF to 70ºF/18ºC to 21ºC).
-In winter, can survive at 40ºF (5ºC), but prefers it slightly warmer.
+In winter, it can survive at 40ºF (5ºC) but prefers it slightly warmer.

-Soil: A well-drained succulent potting soil, with an ideal pH around 6.0 (slightly acidic).
+Soil: A well-drained succulent potting soil, with an ideal pH of around 6.0 (slightly acidic).

 Repot as needed, preferably during the warm season.
 To repot a Donkey's Tail, make sure the soil is dry before repotting, then gently remove the pot.
 Knock away the old soil from the roots, making sure to remove any rotted or dead roots in the process.
 Treat any cuts with a fungicide.
 Place the plant in its new pot and backfill with potting soil, spreading the roots out as you repot.
 Leave the plant dry for a week or so, then begin to water lightly to reduce the risk of root rot.

 By seed or by cuttings.
 Individual leaves can be sprouted by placing them into a succulent or cactus potting soil, then covering the dish until they sprout.
 Large Donkey's Tail plants can also be divided during repotting.